Breadcrumb

 - A more limited confidential dialogue series involving pro-choice and pro-life activists

 These dialogues were never intended to change minds.
 Their intent was to broaden perspectives, deepen understanding, and foster human connections.
+“The dialogues changed my life,” says Gamble.
+“It was a miracle,” says McComish.

-And in the end, the participants co-authored an account of their experience that was published as "Talking with the Enemy" in the January 29, 2001 edition of the Boston Sunday Globe.
+In the end, the participants co-authored an account of their experience that was published as "Talking with the Enemy" in the January 29, 2001 edition of the Boston Sunday Globe.

-The Origins of Essential Partners
+The Ongoing Mission of Essential Partners

 Over the years, the Essential Partners dialogue method developed and changed.
 Practitioners discovered applications to a broad range of divisive public issues, in a diverse array of communities and organizations, with people from every walk of life.
 But the underlying mission has remained steadfast.